-Our winter programme of workshops across London runs from December 2018 to February 2019.
-We’ll run a series of 14 bright & creative sessions during the cold days of winter, including a writing retreat and workshops led by two guest tutors focusing on writing memoir & on creativity and puppetry.
+Our spring programme of sessions across London runs from March to May 2019.
+We’ll run a series of bright & creative sessions during these lighter days, including a springtime writing retreat and workshops led by two guest tutors focusing on writing memoir & on creativity and puppetry.
 Summer season (June-Aug) coming soon!

 Our Write & Shine seasonal memberships aim to motivate you to make the most of your mornings.
-Being a member allows you to enjoy everything Write & Shine has to offer for a fixed fee during the season (current season: 11 December to 28 February 2019, next season: 1 March to 31 May).
+Being a member allows you to enjoy everything Write & Shine has to offer for a fixed fee of £129 during the season (current season: 1 March to 31 May, next season: 1 June to 31 August 2019).

-* Access to all 13 morning writing workshops and the winter writing retreat
+* Access to all the morning writing workshops, the spring retreat & the guest tutor sessions

-* All our self-guided online courses—and a new course for spring coming soon—each is full of creative prompts and tips on building confidence as a writer
+* All the self-guided online courses—and a new course for spring coming soon—each is full of creative prompts & tips on building confidence as a writer

 “Write & Shine writing workshops give me inspiration & structure as I start to make writing more than just a hobby.
 Each week I leave feeling excited about what I have scribbled down in my notebook & my best pieces of writing have without fail been from an early morning Write & Shine workshop.
 I am absolutely sure my membership is making me a better writer!” – Becca

 Members will be sent an unique membership code, which can be entered at the checkout when booking each session.
-Buy your membership here.
+Purchase your membership here.

-Each workshop is themed, allowing us to delve deeply into a subject.
+Each of our workshops is themed, allowing us to delve deeply into a subject.
 In the sessions, we offer a series of writing prompts related to the theme in its broadest sense.
-This season, we’ll run workshops about the autumn equinox, time & clocks, and mark National Poetry Day with a special poetic session.
-The upcoming themes will be:
+This spring, we’ll run workshops on walking, plotting & consider the value of fresh starts and new beginnings.
+We’re excited about the upcoming sessions:

 We invite artists, makers & thinkers along to Write & Shine to lead workshops on their particular areas of interest.
 In the past, we’ve welcomed graphic artists, poets & playwrights, a florist who guided the group through a session about the language of flowers & a photographer asking us all why we flinch when the camera points in our direction.
 Gemma is always present, with the guest tutor facilitating the workshop to offer a burst of creative stimulus.

-We have five online courses that starts at 6am on the morning after you book.
+We have five online courses that start at 6am on the morning after you book.
 Choose from ‘Kickstart Your Morning Writing Habit,’ ‘Colour,’ ‘Light’ & ‘Sound.’